Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 By default, `mar` maps to registry `mcr.microsoft.com` with repository prefix `bicep`, while `avm` maps to the same registry with repository prefix `bicep/avm`.

 Both aliases are OCI defaults whose locations can be overridden by entries with the same names in `artifacts.aliases`.
-An override must have `type: "oci"`; configuration validation fails if an override attempts to change either alias to `ts`, `local`, or a future alias type.
+An override must have `type: "oci"`; configuration validation fails if an override attempts to change either alias to `ts`, `file`, or a future alias type.
 This supports private OCI mirrors without allowing a source reference associated with MAR or AVM to change artifact source type.
 A predefined alias remains a convenience rather than a guarantee of artifact provenance because its registry and repository prefix can change through configuration.

 The default mappings are independent of the configured Azure cloud profile. `mar` and `avm` resolve to the same `mcr.microsoft.com` locations in Azure public, government, China, custom, and disconnected cloud profiles.
 This avoids making one source reference resolve differently when only the Azure Resource Manager cloud changes.
 Environments that require a sovereign endpoint, private mirror, or disconnected registry can override either alias explicitly in `artifacts.aliases`.